Skip to content

 Unsecured credit debts

-This includes credit cards, store cards, bank and building society personal loans, catalogues, old energy bills, finance company loans and similar agreements.
-They are known as 'simple contract debts'.
+This includes credit cards, store cards, bank and building society personal loans, catalogues, finance company loans and overdrafts.
 You may have had a debt with an ordinary unsecured creditor that you have not heard about for a very long time.
 You may have moved address or thought that the debt had been written off.
+You need to think carefully about any action that either you or the creditor has taken over the last 5 years.

 The Financial Conduct Authority (FCA)

 The Financial Conduct Authority (FCA) has published the Consumer Credit sourcebook (CONC) which looks at whether a debt is being collected fairly.
 Although the FCA cannot investigate individual complaints, you can still use their rules and guidance when disputing a debt on the grounds of limitation.
 All of the rules and guidance applies, no matter how old the debt is.
-In the Consumer Credit sourcebook (CONC), the FCA includes the following rules and guidance:
+In the Consumer Credit sourcebook (CONC), the FCA includes the following rules and guidance.

 • "In Scotland, a statute barred debt ceases to exist and is no longer recoverable if: (1) a relevant claim on behalf of the lender or owner has not been made during the relevant limitation period; and (2) the debt has not been acknowledged by, or on behalf of, the customer during the relevant limitation period."
 7.15.3 Guidance